 Total frying time should not be much more than 5 minutes if the oil is hot enough.
 It's okay to pull out a piece of fish to check for doneness.
-The Fried Fish should be firm and flakey when pulled apart.
+The fried fish should be firm and flakey when pulled apart.
 It should still be moist as well.

 You might not be able to fry all the fish at once so don't overcrowd the frying pan.
-As a batch of fish finishes frying remove and place on a paper towel or a wire rack to drain excess oil.
+As a batch of fish finished frying remove and place on a paper towel or a wire rack to drain excess oil.

 For National Catfish Day try it fried, just the way this Cheap$kate Internet Chef likes it.